Master’s in Criminal Justice: Investigating Your Options

 - Human Resources Management

-Master of Science in Law Enforcement and Public Safety Leadership
+Master’s in Law Enforcement and Public Safety Leadership

 - Budget and Finance for Law Enforcement Leaders